rkle408/react-portfolio/README.md

 As an up-and-coming web developer, I need to showcase my skills.
 What better way than to upgrade my HTML, CSS, vanilla JS portfolio to a React portfolio?!
 This interface will make it more pleasing for the user, and hopefully, that'll mean more job opportunities for me!

+Through the process of building my own portfolio, I finally understood the seamlessness that is a React application.
+Coding was also more seamless, as I no longer had to worry about balancing the header, navbar, and footer with new components.

 ## Table of Contents